Tuks-ICMM/Pharmacogenetic-Analysis-Pipeline/README.md

 1. [Acknowledgments](#acknowledgements)

 ---

 ## About the project:

 This is the development repository for a pipeline created to perform frequency analysis on African genetic datasets.
+This work is licensed under a
+[Creative Commons Attribution 4.0 International License][cc-by].

 ### Datasets:

 This pipeline is designed to accept variant call format data in the form of `.vcf` files.
 Due to some of the bioinformatics software used internally, these files are required to be compressed using BG-zip compression, and provided with an accompanying Tabix index file.
 Both of these peices of software are provided by